StarDuster01/Chorus/README.md

 - JWT for authentication
 - Various libraries for document processing

-The frontend is built with React.
+The frontend is built with React and uses:
+- Bootstrap for styling
+- Axios for API communication
+- React Router for navigation

 ## License